Corbières AOC: Appellation regulations

 A large number of varieties are allowed in Corbières wine, but regulations restrict the proportions planted in the vineyards and (separately) in the wine.
 The authorised grape varieties are indicated below.
-Principal or main grape varieties for the respective colour are incated by "X" and secondary or subsidiary varieties by "(X)".
+Principal or main grape varieties for the respective colour are indicated by "X" and secondary or subsidiary varieties by "(X)".

 For red wines, a minimum of two grape varieties must be grown.
 Grenache, Lledoner Pelut, Mourvèdre and Syrah (the main grape varieties with the exception of Carignan) must together make up at least 50 per cent of the vineyard plantings.
 Carignan, Picquepoul noir, and Terret noir can together not make up more than 50 per cent of the plantings.
 A maximum of 20 per cent Cinsaut and a maximum of 10 per cent Grenache gris is allowed.

 For rosé wines, a minimum of two grape varieties must be grown.
 Grenache, Lledoner Pelut, Mourvèdre, Picquepoul noir and Syrah must together make up at least 25 per cent of the plantings.
 A maximum of 75 per cent Cinsaut is allowed.
 Carignan, Grenache gris and Terret noir can together not make up more than 50 per cent of the plantings.
 A maximum of 10 per cent Grenache gris is allowed.

 For white wines at least two grape varieties must also be grown.
 Secondary varieties may not together make up more than 10 per cent of the plantings.

 But the blend of grapes used in making the wine does not have to match the vineyard planting.
 For example, red wine must be made from a blend of at least two varieties, of which at least one must be a principal variety.
 The principal variety/ies must represent at least 40% of the blend.
 No single variety can make up more than 80% of the wine.
 The requirements are the same for rosé wine.
 In the case of white wine there must be at least two varieties, with the principal variety/ies making up at least 40% of the blend, but there is no maximum percentage for a single variety.